Germanunkol/CCD-IK-Panda3D/Readme.md

 ### Setting up from an existing mesh:

 There is also a convenience class to handle most of the work for you when setting up IK chains for an already existing character.
 This mode could be used, for example, to control the arms and legs of a character (by creating four independent IKChains).
 The main purpose of the IKActor class is to enable you to control joints via IK _and_ via FK (forward kinematics, i.e. setting the angles of a bone manually).
 This allows you, for example, to control the arms by playing an animation or setting the joint angles manually, while at the same time letting the IK solver control the legs.
+(Note: For this to work, the armature of your mesh must be set up correctly.
+See hints below!)

 - Load your model
 - Create an instance of IKActor and pass your model to its constructor